What Is Computing?

 Miss Z Robinson (C2K Administrator and System Support Officer)

-We have three fully networked classrooms with twenty pupil workstations and one teacher workstation, LCD projector and interactive whiteboard in each room.
-Rooms are equipped with the latest Windows PC’s and peripherals such as laser printers, scanners.
+We have three fully networked classrooms with at least twenty pupil workstations and one teacher workstation, LCD projector and interactive whiteboard in each room.
+Rooms are equipped with the latest Windows PCs.

 Key Stage 3